mkotsur/aws-lambda-scala/README.md

 println(person.asJson.noSpaces)
 // {"name": "Tom", "age": 42}
 ```

-Or, in our case, we should be able to define a handler like:
+So, for our case it would be nice to be able to define a handler like:

 ```scala
   class HelloWorldHandler {